 An affordable housing property may have additional subordinate debt owed to a multifamily lender or to a governmental entity.
 Subordinate debt owed to a governmental entity may be for the benefit of the property but may be conditioned on the property continuing to comply with specified use and occupancy restrictions.
 Failure to make all payments due on the subordinate debt or failure to comply with any use and occupancy restrictions may result in a default on the subordinate debt, resulting in a default on the mortgage loan in the pool.
-See "THE MORTGAGE LOANS-General Characteristics of the Mortgage Loans-Existing and Future Supplemental Mortgage Loans-Soft Financing Mortgage Loans."
+See "THE MORTGAGE LOANS-General Characteristics of the Mortgage Loans-Existing and Future Supplemental Mortgage Loans."

 A default under an affordable housing loan may result in acceleration and payment in full of the loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
+Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.